kriserickson/kriserickson.github.com/_posts/2016-09-03-should-i-use-cordovaphonegap-or-go-native.md

 And my answer is always: it depends.
 For us pragmatists it is a similar question to "What is the best programming language?"
 And it depends on even more than the type of App you are planning on creating, it depends on where you want that app to go, what features the app requires, what development talent you have available to you, what platforms you want to target, and the list goes on.

+When I am asked if you can build it in Cordova, the answer 90% of the time is yes, you can build it Cordova.
+However, sometimes, building certain types of Apps in Cordova would require so much work will be spent on plugins and optimizing the HTML that it may not necessarily the most optimal choice of a platform.

 Initially I had sketched out a flowchart that gave some guidance as to whether or not you should develop a native app or a hybrid/Cordova app, however it oversimplified things and did not properly factor a great many things into the decision.

-My new solution is a system where you create two columns and give points to either Native or Hybrid depending upon the answers to following questions.
+My new answer is more like the classic decision tool where you write down the plus and minuses of each aspect of a decision, except I recommend you create two columns (Native and Cordova )and give points to either Native or Cordova depending upon the answers to following questions.
 You may decide to change the weights I have awarded to each question, and I may have missed several factors that may affect the decision, please feel free to make suggestions in the comments below.